downlinko/downlinko.github.io/_posts/development/eclipse/2018-08-21-download-install-eclipse-photon-windows.md

 [Eclipse](https://en.wikipedia.org/wiki/Eclipse_(software)){:target="_blank"} is an integrated development environment (IDE).
 Its primary use is for developing Java applications.
 But other programming languages are also supported.

-Eclipse contains an extensible plug-in system for customizing the environment.

 The initial Eclipse codebase originated from [IBM VisualAge](https://en.wikipedia.org/wiki/IBM_VisualAge){:target="_blank"}.
 Today it is free and open-source software maintained by the Eclipse Foundation.

 ## Step #1: Prerequisites